Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

 Also, be sure to keep a sharp lookout to spot humpback whales showing off their acrobatic skills during their annual migration along this stretch of coastline.

-Whales can be seen from the Bustard Bay Lookout between the months of June and November each year, so if you wish to add this experience to your list of things to do in Agnes Water, be sure to visit during this time.
+Whales can be seen from the Bustard Bay Lookout between the months of June and November each year, so if you wish to add this experience to your list of things to do, be sure to visit during this time.

 WATCH THE SUNSET IN SEVENTEEN SEVENTY